-- Recognize the essential character of the archival profession including the philosophy, principles, and ethics of the field - Recognize and evaluate the history, theory, and practice of archival enterprise with regard to handling documentation (the record) from acquisition through use - Distinguish American archival traditions alongside broader international contexts - Identify and analyze classical, contemporary, and emerging models of practice (particularly as it relates to technology and the processing and management of borndigital records) - Describe and incorporate ethical and legal considerations and culturally responsive approaches to archival work and the provision of archival services to various constituencies - Weigh the relationship and the connections between archives and allied areas (such as records and information management, digital curation, digital humanities, digital libraries, knowledge management, and digital forensics) - Demonstrate mastery of archival principles by arranging and describing personal papers or organizational records using appropriate standards (DACS etc.) - Demonstrate basic competence in data structure standards: Encoded Archival Description (EAD)
+- Recognize the importance of records and recordkeeping in societies and cultures. - Express the essential character of the archival profession, including the philosophy, principles, and ethics of the field. - Evaluate archival enterprise's history, theory, and practice regarding handling documentation (the record) from acquisition through use. - Distinguish American archival traditions alongside broader international contexts. - Identify and conceptualize classical, contemporary, and emerging models of practice (particularly as they relate to technology and the processing and management of born-digital records). - Weigh the relationship and the connections between archives and allied areas (such as records and information management, digital curation, digital humanities, digital libraries, knowledge management, and digital forensics). - Investigate and incorporate ethical and legal considerations and culturally responsive approaches to archival work and the provision of archival services to various constituencies. - Demonstrate mastery of archival knowledge, principles, and skills by arranging and describing personal papers or organizational records using appropriate principles and standards (DACS, etc.) and creating an associated finding aid for the materials. - Demonstrate basic competence in data structure standards by creating an EAD (Encoded Archival Description (EAD) finding aid in XML.